Pomeranchuk cooling of the SU($2N$) ultra-cold fermions in optical lattices

-We will first address the possibility of cooling down the system by adiabatically increasing the repulsive interaction.
+Now we address the possibility of cooling down the system by adiabatically increasing interactions.
 For spinful fermion systems (e.g. $^3$He), the Pomeranchuk effect refers to the fact that increasing temperatures can lead to solidification because the entropy (per particle) in the localized solid phase is larger than that of the itinerant Fermi liquid phase.
-The reason is that in the Fermi liquid phase, only fermions close to Fermi surface within $T$ contribute to entropy, while in solids each site contributes to nearly $\ln 2\approx 0.69$ if $T$ is comparable to the spin exchange energy scale of $J$, which is much smaller than the Fermi energy. $J/t\approx 4t/U$ in the strong coupling regime, and $J/t \propto e^{-2\pi\sqrt{\frac{t}{U}}}$ in the weak coupling regime.
-It reaches maximum in the intermediate coupling regime.
-In the lattice systems near or at half-filling, increasing interaction suppresses charge fluctuations and drives systems to the Mott-insulating state, thus we would expect Pomeranchuk cooling during adiabatically increasing interactions\cite{werner2005,Li2011}.
-However, for the SU(2) Hubbard model, both at 2D and 3D, DQMC simulations show that the effect of Pomeranchuk cooling is not obvious at half-filling \cite{dare2007,paiva2011,paiva2010}.
-This is because for the SU(2) case, the tendency towards magnetic ordering is strong at temperatures lower than $J$, which suppresses the entropy capability in the Mott insulating state \cite{paiva2010}.
+The reason is that, in the Fermi liquid phase, only fermions close to Fermi surfaces within $T$ contribute to entropy.
+In solids however, each site contributes to nearly $\ln 2\approx 0.69$ if $T$ is comparable to the spin exchange energy scale of $J$, which is much smaller than the Fermi energy.
+In the lattice systems near or at half-filling, increasing interactions suppresses charge fluctuations and drives systems to the Mott-insulating state, thus we would expect Pomeranchuk cooling while adiabatically increasing interactions \cite{werner2005,Li2011}.
+However, the situations are complicated by the AF spin correlations which lift the huge spin degeneracy and reduce the entropy in the Mott-insulating state.
+Actually, for the SU(2) Hubbard model, both at 2D and 3D, DQMC simulations show that the effect of Pomeranchuk cooling is not obvious with interactions up to $U/t\sim 10$ \cite{dare2007,paiva2011,paiva2010}.